BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/10-CreateACRUD.md

 ![Entity folder](../../Images/EntityPath.jpg)

 #### Code
-The entity class have to inherit of VersionnedTable and IEntity which is parametrized by key type.
+The entity class have to inherit of VersionedTable and IEntity which is parametrized by key type.

 #### Team constraint
-The Bia Framework provides for data segregation and user role managment by Team.
+The Bia Framework provides for data segregation and user role management by Team.
 So all entity must be :
 - either an other entity as parent
-- or a entity reprensenting a Team.
+- or a entity representing a Team.

 Here the entity representing a Team is Site.
 With this segregation, a Plane created by a user of site A cannot be consulted by a user of an other site B.